hms-dbmi/pic-sure-hpds-genotype-load-example/README.md

 Then pointing your web browser at the IP of your docker host.

 Because there is NO SECURITY on this validation `Jupyter Notebook`, it is recommended that you close off the firewall and SSH tunnel to the host in order to do your validation.
 Use `localhost` in your browser to load the `Jupyter Notebook`.
+In situations where HPDS is setup on an EC2 instance use the instance's IP address instead of `localhost`.

+>> **NOTE**: HPDS requires that an initial HTTP request be sent to unlock the dataset.
+This should be a POST command to the endpoint URL + /query and should contain a body as such with the proper security key substituted `{"resourceCredentials":{"key":"11111111111111111111111111111111"}}`

 >> **NOTE**: HPDS has limitations related to the way data must be formatted in the VCF file.
 Read over the following: